Social-Betterment/QuADE/PRD.md

 It will let the user select from a dropdown list one of the fields of the current table.
 Then there will be a Find field for what text to find.
 Next, there will be a Replace field to specify what to replace the found text with.
 Then there is a sliding selector for All Instances on ("This Page" / "All Pages").
 There will be a Cancel and "Review..." button.

 The Review... button will copy the current page's query to find the page of rows (according to the current pagination) or all rows in the current ListRows query, for a match for the Find value, it will navigate to a Find and Replace page (similar to TablePage) with all the rows matching and the Replaced text highlighted in green in the replacement field of all the rows.
+All the rows will be read-only - remove field editing, update row, and delete row.

 At the top of the Page, instead of Query by Example title & controls, it will have the appbar title "Find and Replace" and two buttons, "Write All to Database", and "Cancel".
 "Cancel" will go back to the previous TablePage.
 "Write All to Database" will then write all the changes to all the affected rows in a Transaction.
 The Transactions API is described in APPWRITE-TRANSACTIONS.md .
 It will display a circular progress indicator and the text "Transaction Running".
 It will end with text displaying "Transaction Complete" or "Transaction Cancelled".
 Do this in a modal dialog.
 Have a button to Cancel (or Close if the process is finished/failed).
 Disable the button if it is in a state that you can't stop.